alex-zuy/boilerplate-generator/README.md

 ```
 ### Configuring generator <a id="usage-configure"></a>
 Boilerplate generator strives to not pollute your code with its annotations.
-For this reason you will need to define your own annotations to mark classes
+For this reason it does not provides annotations to do that, so you will need to
+define your own annotations to mark classes you want to process (or use annotations
-you want to process.
-There are no requirements to this annotations, so it can
+you already have in your project).
+There are no requirements to this annotations,
-be as simple as:
+so it can be as simple as:
 ```java
 package  com.example.app;